vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 The parameter which determines the period over which market value and hence growth is `market.value.windowLength` which could be e.g. a week.
 From the end of the opening auction, which we will refer to as `t0` until `t0+market.value.windowLength` is the `0th` or "bootstrap period".
 Then from `t0+market.value.windowLength` until `t0 + 2 x market.value.windowLength` is the `1st` period and so on.
 For each LP we track the stake they have and also their virtual stake.
-Before and during the 0th (bootstrap) any stake commitment or removal is mirrored in the virtual stake.
+For markets that have no "parent" market, see [governance](./0028-GOVE-governance.md)  we postulate that before and during the 0th (bootstrap) any stake commitment or removal is mirrored in the virtual stake.

-For any period `n >= 1` LP can add stake or remove stake but virtual stake is treated differently:
+For any period `n >= 1` LP can add stake or remove stake but virtual stake is treated differently or for markets with "parent market":

+If the market has a "parent market" then each LP which commits liquidity (to this market) gets the virtual stake copied from the parent market as the 1st step of the process and the stake they are committing here minus the stake on parent market is treated as the `delta` here.

 Say an `LP i` wants increases their commitment by `delta > market.liquidityProvision.minLpStakeQuantumMultiple x quantum` (this could also be the initial commitment).
 Then we update
 ```